BACK TO INDEX

 In this expository paper, we provide a streamlined version of the key lemma on stability of interconnections due to Vidyasagar and Moylan and Hill, and then show how it its hypotheses may be verified for network structures of great interest in biology.

 2. M. Arcak and E.D.
 Sontag.
 A passivity-based stability criterion for a class of interconnected systems and applications to biochemical reaction networks.
 Mathematical Biosciences and Engineering, 5:1-19, 2008.
 Note: Also, preprint: arxiv0705.3188v1 [q-bio], May 2007.
-[PDF] Keyword(s): MAPK cascades, systems biology, biochemical networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.
+[PDF] Keyword(s): MAPK cascades, systems biology, reaction networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.

 Abstract: